TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 If you would adopt method of 'grid_memory' to reproduce `Object Memory Transformer`, you cau run `create_experiment.py` like below.
  - `python create_experiment.py --env grid_memory --method grid_memory`

-and if you would like to change the number of threads and GPUs used e.g. :
+and if you would also like to change the number of threads and GPUs used e.g. :
  - `python create_experiment.py --env grid_memory --method grid_memory --thread 8 --ngpu 2`

 An experiment file which is named `.env` is for specifying processing target can be found under folder.
 And In ENVIRONMENT, you can find a folder you made for example "grid_memory" and `param.json` in it.